 What if the At-Fault Driver Has No Insurance?

 All drivers in Florida need to have car insurance.
 The minimum requirement is $10,000 for personal injury protection and property damage liability each.
 AS yo umay know, none of that required coverage is going to protect you if tyou are in a motorcycle accident with them.
 The best thing you can toto protect yourself in a motorcycle accident is to have uninsured motorist coverage for yourself on your motorcycle.

 If an uninsured driver hits you, you might have to seek compensation from your insurance company.
 Your insurer might deny your claim, so your next option would be to file a lawsuit against the responsible party.

 The uninsured driver may not have enough money in their account to pay a large settlement.
-However, the judge could have the person pay monthly fees instead.
+However, a court could have the person pay monthly fees instead.
 A liquidation of their assets is another option to obtain reimbursement.
+Although non

 Lucas, Macyszyn & Dyer Law Firm Can Represent You

 Lucas, Macyszyn & Dyer Law Firm can provide you with aggressive representation during your motorcycle accident lawsuit.
 We personally handle your case during each step, and you can stay informed of any progress.
 Reach out to a New Port Richey personal injury lawyer.

 Our team understands the stress a motorcycle accident brings.
 We can help you coordinate transportation when you need it while you recover.

 All of our consultations are free.
 Reach out to our New Port Richey motorcycle accident lawyers by calling (727) 849-5353 or contact us online at your earliest convenience to get started.